sreejap/sreejap/README.md

 # Hi there, I'm Sreeja 👋

-**Lead Engineer specializing in DevOps and cloud infrastructure automation, with a passion for AI and advancing developer experience.**
+**Lead Engineer specializing in DevOps and Cloud Infrastructure automation, with a passion for AI and advancing developer experience.**

 ---